John Schneeberger: Sexual assault case

 Schneeberger was accused of serious sexual crimes, and convicted after successfully foiling DNA tests several times.

 On the night of 31 October 1992, Schneeberger sedated his 23-year-old patient, Candice (known on Forensic Files as "Candy"), and sexually assaulted her.
 While Versed—the sedative he used—has a strong amnesic effect, Candy was still able to remember the assault.
 She reported the crime to the police.

 Schneeberger's blood sample was, however, found not to match the samples of the detected semen, thus clearing him of suspicion.
 In 1993, at the victim's request, the test was repeated but the result was negative as well.
-In 1994 the case was closed.
+In 1994, the case was closed.

 Candy, still convinced that her recollections were true, hired Larry O'Brien, a private detective, to investigate the case.
 He broke into Schneeberger's car and obtained another DNA sample, which this time matched the semen on the victim's underwear and pants.
 As a result, a third official test was organized.
 The obtained blood sample was found too small and of too poor quality to be useful for analysis.

-In 1997 Lisa Schneeberger found out that her husband had repeatedly drugged and sexually assaulted her 15-year-old daughter from her first marriage.
+In 1997, Lisa Schneeberger found out that her husband had repeatedly drugged and sexually assaulted her 15-year-old daughter from her first marriage.
 She reported him to the police, who ordered a fourth DNA test.
 This time, multiple samples were taken: blood, mouth swab, and hair follicle.
 All three matched the semen samples from the daughter.

 During his 1999 trial, Schneeberger revealed the method he used to foil the DNA tests.
 He implanted a 15 cm Penrose drain filled with another man's blood and anticoagulants in his arm.
 During tests, he tricked the laboratory technician into taking the blood sample from the place the tube was planted.

 He was found guilty of sexual assault, of administering a noxious substance, and of obstruction of justice, and received a six-year prison sentence.

 The College of Physicians and Surgeons of Saskatchewan stripped Schneeberger of his medical licence and his wife divorced him.
 She also reported him to the Canadian immigration authorities.

 In 2003, Schneeberger was released on parole after serving four years in prison.
 He was stripped of his Canadian citizenship (granted in 1993) due to having obtained his citizenship illegally, as he had lied to a Canadian citizenship judge in claiming that he was not the subject of a police investigation.
-In December 2003, Canada authorities revoked his citizenship and ordered his deportation.
+In December 2003, Canadian authorities revoked his citizenship and ordered his deportation.

 Being a permanent resident of South Africa, he was returned there in July 2004.
 He moved to Durban to live with his mother.
 According to a report by the Mercury News in Durban, Schneeberger applied to the Health Professions Council of South Africa to work in medicine less than three weeks after his arrival in Durban.
 The Council was considering the former doctor's registration until Schneeberger suddenly withdrew it in mid-October.